sanatprasad/mouseflight/README.md

 Note: When importing the package into 5.6.4, the demo scene will need to have its lighting reset.
 (Open Window->Lighting->Settings, then click the gear icon on the top right -> Reset.)

-## Download
-You can either clone the repository or [download the asset package](https://github.com/brihernandez/MouseFlight/raw/master/MouseFlight.unitypackage) located in the root.

 ## Demo Controls